Hero image for: LinkedIn Extension Scanning Allegations: BrowserGate, EU Privacy, and Competitive Intelligence

 Why this is on SignalStack: we prioritize stories where security, compliance, or platform competition actually move—new risks or obligations for teams, not a headline that merely sounds bad.
 BrowserGate clears that bar because, if the described client-side extension probing behaves as Fairlinked materials claim, it intersects GDPR lawful-basis and transparency questions, enterprise GTM intelligence, and DMA-era scrutiny of how gatekeepers treat third-party tools.

 Fairlinked e.V., an advocacy group for commercial LinkedIn users and toolmakers, alleges that LinkedIn runs JavaScript on linkedin.com to infer installed browser extensions—often by resolving or loading resources tied to known extension IDs.
-Fairlinked calls the narrative “BrowserGate.”
+Fairlinked calls the narrative “BrowserGate” and publishes the campaign at fairlinked.org/browsergate.
 Watchlist sizes vary by source: Fairlinked has cited 6,000+ extensions in one inventory; independent checks in the same reporting cluster land nearer ~2,900—treat counts as evolving.

 Alleged downstream behavior includes bundling and encrypting signals to LinkedIn and to third parties; advocacy materials have named HUMAN Security and Google-related tracking surfaces, among others.
-Critics argue disclosure and consent are insufficient, and that inferences from extension choices could intersect GDPR special-category debates and competitive fingerprinting of sales and recruiting stacks.
-Litigation tied to the campaign is described for Germany (Munich); Brave has publicly described blocking some endpoints linked to the alleged pipeline.
+Critics argue disclosure and consent are insufficient, and that inferences from extension choices could intersect GDPR Article 9 special-category debates and competitive fingerprinting of sales and recruiting stacks.
+Litigation tied to the campaign is described for Germany (Munich).
+Mitigation: privacy-focused Chromium browsers may block some telemetry endpoints via list-based Shields—see Brave Shields for first-party documentation; trade press and advocacy materials have named paths such as /sensorCollect and third-party frames—verify in your own network captures, not from this summary alone.

 What happened